The Networking Software for Zero Trust Security

 Easy Installation and Configuration

 Installing and configuring DxOdyssey is incredibly easy.
 Just install, configure, and connect.
-In just seconds, this flexible, lightweight software can be installed on any Windows or Linux machine that you wish to use as a gateway for the tunnels.
+In just seconds, this flexible, lightweight gateway software can be installed on any Windows or Linux machine that you wish to use as a gateway for the tunnels.
+DxOdyssey gateways do not require DNS resolution during configuration.
 Once you’ve joined the gateways together, they communicate and transfer data directly with one another.
 Watch this video to see how to install DxOdyssey and create a gateway group.
 You can then set up as many app-specific micro-tunnels as you wish.
-Clients can connect securely to the remote service by connecting to the local gateway port.
+Local clients can connect securely to the remote service by connecting to the local gateway port.
 Check out this short video to see how easy it is to set up and manage DxOdyssey micro-tunnels.
-Remote users outside of the local network can install a lightweight agent on their devices to connect to the tunnels they have been granted access to from anywhere.
+Remote users outside of the local network can install DxConnect, a lightweight agent, on their devices to connect to the tunnels they have been granted access to, and can do so from anywhere.

 Origins and targets can be any machine, anywhere, even across multiple clouds behind NAT routers.
 With DxOdyssey, there are no complex appliances to configure and no firewall rules or ACLs to maintain.
 And there are no extra fees you need to pay to your cloud vendors to build your own secure connections to your cloud servers.